PX4/PX4-user_guide/en/ros/ros2_comm.md

 ROS 2 needs to have the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware in order to interpret the messages.
 The definition are stored in the ROS 2 interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) and they are automatically synchronized by CI on the `main` and release branches.
+Note that all the messages from PX4 source code are present in the repository, but only those listed in `dds_topics.yaml` will be available as ROS 2 topics.
 Therefore,

 - If you're using a main or release version of PX4 you can get the message definitions by cloning the interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your workspace.
+- If you're creating or modifying uORB messages you must manually update the messages in your workspace from your PX4 source tree.
-- If you're creating your own new topics e/o uORB messages you will need to update [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml), clone the the interface package and then manually synchronize it by copying the new/modified message definitions from [PX4-Autopilot/msg](https://github.com/PX4/PX4-Autopilot/tree/main/msg) to its `msg` folders.
-Assuming that PX4-Autopilot is in your home directory `~` while `px4_msgs` is in `~/px4_ros_com/src/`, then the command can be
+  Generally this means that you would update [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml), clone the interface package, and then manually synchronize it by copying the new/modified message definitions from [PX4-Autopilot/msg](https://github.com/PX4/PX4-Autopilot/tree/main/msg) to its `msg` folders.
+  Assuming that PX4-Autopilot is in your home directory `~`, while `px4_msgs` is in `~/px4_ros_com/src/`, then the command might be:

   ```sh
   rm ~/px4_ros_com/src/px4_msgs/msg/*.msg
   cp ~/PX4-Autopilot/mgs/*.msg ~/px4_ros_com/src/px4_msgs/msg/